-A light, refreshing Springtime recipe to awaken the senses plus it’s a nutritional powerhouse of a meal!
-Five different grains and pulses go into this delicious vegan dish, including quinoa and spelt, which are some of the ancient grains on the list of Knorr Future 50 Foods.
-You can add other veggies of your choice to this dish – how about baby spinach, watercress or asparagus?
+A light, refreshing recipe to awaken the senses plus it’s a nutritional powerhouse of a meal!
+Five different grains and pulses go into this delicious vegan dish, including two ancient grains, quinoa and spelt.
+You can add other veggies of your choice to this dish – how about these delicious South African Summer veggies – baby spinach, watercress or asparagus?
 Serve hot with a drizzle of vibrant basil oil, or cold as a salad.

 What You’ll Need: